Ancient Egyptian History See also:

 Women in 18th Century England [Archived page] INTERACTIVE - This site provides a sense of what life was like for a woman in 18th century England by putting you in her place.
 You will be presented with a series of life choices, along with relevant historical information, and then learn about the consequences of your choice.
 High school and up (1999, University of Michigan student project).
 For more on British women's history, see Historic England: Women's History (Historic Buildings and Monuments Commission for England).

 Woman's Work is Never Done - 'A selection of images that illustrate many facets of American women's work, from the beginning of the American Revolution through the Industrial Revolution'; includes background information for each category.
 High school and up (2004, American Antiquarian Society).
-Women Working, 1800 - 1930 [Archived page] offers online books, pamphlets, photographs, letters, diaries, and other manuscripts (primary resources) exploring women's roles in the U.S. economy between the Civil War and the Great Depression.
+Women Working, 1800 - 1930 [Archived site; some pages are missing] offers online books, pamphlets, photographs, letters, diaries, and other manuscripts (primary resources) exploring women's roles in the U.S. economy between the Civil War and the Great Depression.
 Documents conditions in the home and at work, costs of living, recreation, health and hygiene and more.
 Includes many biographies of notable women [Archived page].
 High school and up (Harvard University).

 Prehistory & Ancient History